|Evil may be powerful, but wicked always wins.|

 She returned her attention to my glowing heart.
 (Was that my heart?
 Or was it some very strange magical representation of my heart?)

 “Yes,” she said, staring at it.
 “There’s your bedroom.
 I can take you there right now.”

 She smiled compassionately.
 “Ready?
 Here we go ...”

 She flourished her free hand and suddenly I was rising, rising, rising ... just like I wanted to as a balloon or whatever it was that I had been for that sadly brief moment.

 I rocketed up past the bridge, and I could see what was making all the smoke that rose from it.

 Trolls were piled on each other at its center.
 Or, I should say, what was left of the trolls was at its center—a single big pile of broken limbs, random torsos, hanging fur, and gaping mouths.
 The pile smoked.
-I passed through it, and smelled burning hair.
+I passed through it and twitched my nose with the acrid odor of burning hair.

 Something hadn’t just battled the trolls and won.
 Something—someone—had wiped them out with the ease of a god and the rage of a demon.